bexilsley.com ✴

 Visionary's launch was niche but ambitious, consisting of boxed software with a full printed manual and a proprietary scripting language with 70 commands.
 You also got:

-- Visionary Interactive Editor: a full-screen editor where you can type your game code out directly.
+- Visionary Interactive Editor: a full-screen editor where you can type your game code out directly and access the other tools listed below.

 - VCode: Encrypts your image and sound files to prevent them from being scraped or modified.

-- VCoord: A tool to help locate the co-ordinates of specific parts of your screen, so you can specify in your code where clickable objects and buttons appear in your game.
+- VCoord: A tool to help locate the co-ordinates of specific parts of your screen, so you can create click zones - the places where clickable objects and buttons will appear in your game.

 - VComp: a custom compiler that takes all your source code and compiles it into a pair of binary files, containing your game’s logic and vocabulary, which an Amiga can process.
 This makes your game playable in test mode within the Visionary Editor.